-This item is available for purchase beginning in early-mid May.
-Shipping of this product begins in late September according to hardiness zone.
+This item is available for purchase beginning in mid April.
+This item will be shipped in Sept-Oct according to hardiness zone.

 Narcissus.
 This special blend of daffodils includes some very early blooming varieties, some very late blooming varieties and lots in between to ensure the longest possible daffodil showing for you.
 Daffodils tend to multiply over the years so you can create a naturalized and long-blooming sea of one of the best loved spring bulbs ever.
 Height 16-20".
 Bulb size 12-14 cm in circ.

-Plant the bulbs as soon as possible once you have received them.
+Bulbs for Fall Planting: Plant the bulbs as soon as possible once you have received them.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

-Select a site that offers full sun or partial shade.
+Planting: Select a site that offers full sun or partial shade.
 Most daffodils tolerate a range of soils but grow best in moderately fertile, well-drained soil that is kept moist during the growing season.
 Many of the popular species prefer neutral to acidic soils, but some prefer slightly alkaline soils, so consult your local nursery to see which is best for your daffodil variety.
 Select high-quality daffodil bulbs that have not dried out.
 The larger the bulb, the better.
 Plant bulbs 1-½ to 5 times their own depth.
 Where winters are severe, make sure there are at least 3 inches of soil covering the bulb.
 Daffodils will tolerate some crowding, but they prefer to be spaced 3 to 6 inches apart.
 It may help to sprinkle a little bulb fertilizer in the hole during planting.

-Apply a low-nitrogen, high-potassium fertilizer after flowering if bulbs are not performing as desired.
+Growing: Apply a low-nitrogen, high-potassium fertilizer after flowering if bulbs are not performing as desired.
 Water late-flowering daffodils in dry spring weather (flowers may abort in dry conditions).
 Deadhead plants as flowers fade and allow leaves to remain for at least 6 weeks.
 Lift and divide the clumps when flowering becomes sparse or the clumps congested.
 After daffodils bloom in the spring, allow the plants to grow until they die off.
 They need time after blooming to store energy in the bulbs for next year’s bloom.
 To remove the dead plants, either snip them off at the base, or twist the leaves while pulling lightly.
 Once daffodils and tulips have gone by, add bonemeal to the soil for next year’s blooms.

-Daffodils are both deer-resistant and rodent-proof, as these animals do not like the taste of the bulbs in the Narcissus family.
+Pests/Diseases: Daffodils are both deer-resistant and rodent-proof, as these animals do not like the taste of the bulbs in the Narcissus family.